Navy Federal, which primarily serves military personnel and their families, offers this cash back credit card to members

 The Navy Federal Visa cashRewards Card is a cash back credit card for current and retired United States Armed Forces personnel, their families and other select members.

-It features unlimited cash back rewards of up to 1.75% on everyday purchases, a welcome bonus for new cardholders, no balance transfer fee and an introductory 0% APR period on new purchases.
+It features unlimited cash back rewards of up to 1.75% on everyday purchases, a welcome bonus for new cardholders and a balance transfer offer.

 Navy Federal Visa cashRewards Card: Specs and Perks

 Let’s take a look at the fine print to examine some of the card’s perks and drawbacks:

 - Up to unlimited 1.75% Cash Back: The backbone perk of this card is a 1.5% cash back bonus on all purchases.
 You can boost this reward to 1.75% back by enrolling your connected Navy Federal account for direct deposit.
 And there is no rewards limit on this, which makes this card an attractive everyday spending option.

 - $200 Welcome Bonus: If you spend at least $1,500 within your first 90 days of card membership, you’ll get a $200 cash back bonus reward.
 That’s a little less generous than some other offers on the market, but it’s also relatively easy to get.